-100% of the currently outstanding performance-awards are tied to our ranking relative total shareholder return (share price appreciation plus dividends reinvested) ("TSR") versus the companies in the 2017 peer group over a three-year measurement period.
+The performance grants made to Mr. Diesch prior to 2018 are tied to our TSR versus the companies in the 2018 peer group over a three-year measurement period.
 The actual number of shares that will vest will be equal to the aggregate number of shares granted multiplied by the applicable TSR payout percentage.
 TSR payout percentages will be determined using a non-linear interpolation between threshold and target and between target and maximum.
 The threshold TSR is 25%.
-If actual Company TSR over the applicable three-year period is at or below 25% as compared to the TSR of the peer group, there will be no earned award.
+If actual Company TSR over the applicable threeyear period is at or below 25% as compared to the TSR of the peer group, there will be no earned award.